"Engage" Design System — Case Study

 More Flexibility

-Counterintuitively, a design system offers greater flexibility in evaluating designs by reducing the effort required to create and revise mockups.
+Counterintuitively, the design system offered greater flexibility in evaluating designs by reducing the effort required to create and revise mockups.

 Challenges

-Overall, creating a scalable design foundation from the ground up was a successful and rewarding experience.
-Nonetheless, it was not entirely without challenges, of which I'd like to share a few.
+Overall, creating a scalable design system from the ground up was a rewarding experience.
+However, it was not without challenges, of which I'd like to share a couple.

 Avoiding breaking changes

-As mentioned earlier, design systems are living entities that by nature continuously change and evolve.
+Design systems are living entities that continuously change and evolve.
 This dynamic nature led to one of my biggest challenges—learning how to update a Figma component without introducing breaking changes.

-Learning more about what triggered these breaking changes and implementing some cool tricks I learned from a speaker at one of the Figma Config conferences helped me avoid breaking overrides.
+Learning more about what triggered these breaking changes and implementing some cool tricks I learned from a speakers at Figma's Config conferences helped me avoid breaking overrides.
 However, I must confess, I still cringe a bit when clicking "Update" on files I have not opened for a while.

-Many engineers on our team did not have experience working with a design system, considering accessibility, or working on a large-scale application.
-This meant keeping a lookout for bad practices, and regularly engaging with front-end engineers to provide guidance, advice, and training surrounding user-centric design, accessibility, scalable design principles, design systems, and component-based development.
-Most engineers welcomed the opportunity to learn and grow, making this process enjoyable and rewarding.
+Much of our team did not have experience working with a design system, considering accessibility, or working on a large-scale application.
+This meant keeping a lookout for bad practices and regularly engaging with teammates to provide guidance, advice, and training surrounding design systems, accessibility, and component-based development.
+Most of the team welcomed the opportunity to learn and grow, making this challenge enjoyable and rewarding.
 However, a few were not as eager, creating a particular challenge.

 Using the Engage Design System, I crafted the following experiences for the Emgage App Platform: